IOStreams

 File formats

-Write to a local file:
+Write a string to a local file called sample.txt:

-path = IOStreams.path("example.txt.pgp")
+path = IOStreams.path("sample.txt.pgp")

 path.option(:pgp, recipient: "receiver@example.org")